OSGeo/gdal/gdal/doc/source/drivers/raster/dds.rst

 Building crunch can be a bit difficult.
-The `build_fixes` branch of https://github.com/rouault/crunch/ includes a CMake build system, as well as a few fixes that are not found in the upstream respository
+The `build_fixes` branch of https://github.com/rouault/crunch/ includes a CMake build system, as well as a few fixes that are not found in the upstream repository

 Build crunch
 ++++++++++++